Academic Regulations

 Probation I — 2 FZ

 Students who earn a grade of FZ or NCR in two courses (total, not necessarily in a single term) must meet with the Graduate Coordinators (Assistant Dean and the Associate Dean, Academic) as they are no longer considered to be making satisfactory academic progress in the program.
-After such a meeting, the student’s academic progress case may be brought forward to the Committee on Standing for review.
+After this meeting, the student’s academic progress case may be brought forward to the Committee on Standing for review.

 The possible outcomes of this academic progress review include (but are not limited to):